 Continental Divide Trail – April 22, 2009

 She finally sidled up to me, and I looked up in mock, mild surprise, with a smile on my face.
-She introduced herself, and then immediately launched into a self gear review, inquired about my gear, and then explained to me what was wrong with each piece.
+She introduced herself, and then immediately launched into a review of her gear, inquired about my gear, and then explained to me what was wrong with each piece.
 Thank god we had not purchased tickets together.

 I sat sweating in my window seat on the flight to Denver, irritated because I was not on the aisle, and my stomach was screaming for the bathroom.
 I had been sick the week before , and my intestines had decided to let me know about 30 minutes into the flight that they had not fully recovered.
 I clenched everything clenchable, and slid down into my seat.
 The man next to me was sound asleep.
 I had woken him up twice and asked him to let me out.
 It appeared he did not speak English, and he understood me to mean that he drop his arm rest and snore louder.

 Once we arrived at our connecting terminal, I sprinted for the facilities, and then immediately headed over to ask the airline customer sevice person to move me to an aisle seat for the El Paso flight.
 He pecked at his tiny keyboard, and frowned at his little screen.
 I began slowly begging in a pitiful southern drawl.
 He peered up at me, stuck out his hand for my boarding pass, ripped it in two, and like that I was on the aisle, across from Katie (the other hiker).